John Boyd (farmer): National attention

 Boyd was named ABC World News Tonights Person of the Week on Friday, November 21, 2003.
 The next year he was featured in the CBS Evening News Eye on America report.
 And he has appeared on CBS's 60 Minutes, Nightline, CNN and other television networks.

-He has been named one of the "100 Most Influential Black Americans and Organization Leaders" by Ebony magazine several times.
-He has been featured in Jet magazine numerous times.
+He has been named one of the "100 Most Influential Black Americans and Organization Leaders" by Ebony magazine.

 Boyd was vetted to be a contender to serve in President Obama's Cabinet as Secretary of Agriculture in President Barack Obama's cabinet.
 Early in the process, Congressional Quarterly (CQ) reported that some members of the Congressional Black Caucus had thrown their support to Boyd.
 However, the position ultimately went to Tom Vilsack of Iowa.

-In August 2022, Boyd appeared on "Fox & Friends First", where he discussed the crisis facing America's black farmers and what he deemed the Biden administration's failure to address their issues.
+In August 2022, Boyd appeared on Fox & Friends First, where he discussed the crisis facing America's black farmers and what he deemed the Biden administration's failure to address their issues.